hrgupta/indian-scriptures/README.md

 # Indian Scriptures

 This repository contains various ***Indian scriptures*** 📜 in a structured .csv format.
-The files contain the verses in their original Sanksrit language and their verse number.
+The files contain the verses in their original Sanskrit language and their verse number.

 The [data](https://github.com/hrgupta/indian-scriptures/tree/master/data) folder contains both raw and processed data.
 The *raw* data is the direct output of the scrapy spiders and the *processed* data contains data after additional processing.